A1 = 4 levels with Inspire 1 = 96 hours

 Grammar

-Object pronouns y and en;
+Object pronouns Y and EN (review);

-Reported speech in the present;
+Reported speech in the PRESENT;

 Placement of object pronouns.